Supreme Court Hands Victory to Church, Laycock; Cites Professors in Eyewitness Case

-Laycock, a leading expert on the law of religious liberty, is the counsel of record for a religious church and school in Michigan in the case Hosanna-Tabor Evangelical Lutheran Church and School v.
-Equal Employment Opportunity Commission.Laycock said if justices strike down the First Amendment doctrine of the “ministerial exception” — which bars most employment-related lawsuits brought against religious organizations by employees performing important religious functions — judges would have to determine whether ministers were performing their religious duties effectively.
+Laycock, a leading expert on the law of religious liberty and the counsel of record for the Hosanna-Tabor church and school in Michigan, argued that the justices should retain the First Amendment doctrine of the "ministerial exception," which bars most employment-related lawsuits brought against religious organizations by employees who perform religious duties.
+(More)